josecarlosgt/bootsrap/README.md

-# Tutorial: Styling the content of your website with Bootstrap
+# Tutorial: Bootstrap's Grid System
-In this tutorial, we will use a front-end/CSS framework called [Bootstrap](https://getbootstrap.com/), one of the most popular frameworks for styling websites.
+In this tutorial, we will use Bootstrap's grid system to style the content of a webpage.

-In this tutorial, you will find several links to [Bootstrap official documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) in each task.
-This tutorial's main purpose is to familiarize yourself with the Bootstrap documentation and apply Bootstrap pre-defined CSS classes to style your website.

 ### Download the resources

 Download the base code from [here](https://github.com/josecarlosgt/bootstrap/raw/tutorial-1-styling/base.zip).
-We will work with the **index-responsive.html** file and the images included in the assets directory.
+We will work with the **index.html** file and the images included in the assets directory.

-## Task 11: Create a container for the header section
+## Task 1: Create a responsive header

 [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) allows you to arrange content in columns and rows following a fully responsive design.
 The grid layout uses a twelve-column system which means the width of a single column can vary from one to twelve.